redhat-ai-dev/ai-lab-template/skeleton/template-card-techdocs/app/docs/codegen/application.md

 The application created by this AI Software Template utilizes the [sed.edit.LLM_MODEL_NAME](sed.edit.LLM_MODEL_SRC) model.
 This is classified as a "sed.edit.LLM_MODEL_CLASSIFICATION" model and is licensed under the sed.edit.LLM_MODEL_LICENSE license.

 This application relies on [Langchain's python package](https://python.langchain.com/docs/introduction/) to simplify communication with the Model Service and uses [Streamlit](https://streamlit.io/) for the UI layer.
-The deployed sample is responsible for code generation and can be used to generate code through natural language.
-After prompting the model to generate your desired block of code, you will receive a response.
-With this response you can continue interacting with the application to customize the initial response.
-You can view an example of this application below:
+The deployed sample is responsible for code generation and is used to generate code through natural language.
+After you prompt the model to generate the block of code you want, you will receive a response.
+With this response, you can continue interacting with the application to customize the initial response.
+You can view an example of this application in the following image:

 ![image](./images/codegen.png)